 1. Would you tell me about your background?

 Listen for how long the agent has been licensed and selling real estate in your Chicago neighborhood.
 Also listen for what they specialize in.
 Helping buyers, renters, sellers?
-Are they a full-time agent?

 It’s true that in life experience doesn’t always equate with success.
 But because real estate is commission based, experience is a good indicator of success.
 Agents who have survived and thrived over the years have usually done so by providing clients with excellent service.
 And they’ve seen many selling situations so they are less likely to be rattled should bumps be encountered during the process.